FerhatYesilkaya/Queue-Updater/readme.md

 In the unpacked file, there is another file named `config.ini`, where you can adjust two parameters:

+- `default_queue`
-- `default_queue`: Specify which queue should always be reloaded.
-Although you can adjust this setting through the pop-up view, it only persists until the next computer restart.
+Specify which queue should always be reloaded.
+Enter the name of the queue (must be identical).
+Although you can make this setting through the pop-up view (the first 8 queues in the Rexis selection list), since this setting is stored in local storage, it cannot be guaranteed that the correct queue will always be loaded.

+- `refresh_time_in_minutes`
-- `refresh_time_in_minutes`: Here you can specify how often the queue should be updated, in minutes.
+Here you can specify how often the queue should be updated, in minutes.

 ## Miscellaneous
 This is a temporary solution until an official version is made available.
 I reserve the right to discontinue or permanently delete this project from GitHub.
 Furthermore, I am not responsible for any misuse of this Google extension.